gplepage/lsqfit/doc/source/overview.rst

    0.0

 This zero mode upsets :func:`nonlinear_fit`.
-If ``a`` and ``b`` are meant to fluctuate together then an *svd* cut as above will give correct results (with ``a`` and ``b`` being forced equal to several decimal places, depending upon the cut).
+If ``a`` and ``b`` are meant to fluctuate together then an *SVD* cut as above will give correct results (with ``a`` and ``b`` being forced equal to several decimal places, depending upon the cut).
 Of course, simply replacing ``b`` by ``a`` in the fit function would be even better.
 If, on the other hand, ``a`` and ``b`` were not meant to